Henry Davies

 Rosemary Donnelly

-Character & Episode: Diana in When Did You Start to Stop Seeing Things?
+Character & Episode: Diana in When Did You Start To Stop Seeing Things?

 Born: 16/11/1941, Plymouth, Devon, England (as Rosemary Dolores Donnelly)